-The word extracted from the transformed captured image is already normalized for different transformations which were present in the captured image.
-However, an image with different transformations and distortions can be used for training of systems capable of dealing with different transformation.
+The word extracted from the transformed captured image is already normalized in terms of different rotation, scale, etc., which were present in the captured image.
+However, an image which has different transformations and distortions is of main interest, as it can be used for training of systems insensitive to different transformation.
 To get this image, inverse transformation is performed on the bounding boxes, to map them back into the space of the captured image where no transformation is performed.
 Boxes dimensions after inverse transformation are then used to crop the corresponding words from captured image.
 Finally, we have three different images for a word, i.e., the word image from the ground truth/retrieved image, from the transformed captured image, and the captured image (Figure 3).

 Once these images are extracted, the next step is to extract the text within these images.
 To extract text, we used the bounding box information of the word image from ground truth/retrieved image and extract text from the PDF for that bounding box.
-This text is then saved as ground truth text file along with the word images.
+This extracted text is then saved as text file along with the word images.

-As mentioned before that the captured image contains only a part of the document.
-A region in retrived image corresponding to that part could be any irregular polygon (see a transformed and a cropped image in Figure 1(b)).
-Therefore it is possible that the characters and words which occur near the border of the region are partially missing (Figure 4).
-If these words are included directly in the dataset, they can cause problem during training, e.g., if lower part of p is missing then in some fonts it looks like D which causes confusion between different characters during training.
-To solve this problem, all the words and characters which occur near a border are marked with a flag in their names.
-This enables us to separate these words so that they can be treated separately if included in training.
+To further extract characters from the word images, vertical projection is performed for the word image extracted from the ground truth/retrieved document image.
+To segment the word image, zero valleys are searched in the vertical projection profile and selected as points of segmentation.
+If the number of characters extracted from the PDF and the number of segments based on the vertical projection are same, then the word image extracted from the transformed captured image is cropped according to this segmentation.
+To extract characters from the captured image, inverse transformation is performed on bounding boxes of characters extracted from the transformed captured word.
+Finally, we have characters extracted from the captured image and the transformed captured image.
+After that for each segment the corresponding character from the word text file is extracted (Figure 4).
+It is possible that the captured image contains only a part of the document.
+Therefore, the region of interest could be any irregular polygon (see a transformed and a cropped image in Figure 1(b)).
+Due to this, it is possible that the characters and words which occur near the border of this region are partially missing (Figure 5).
+These words, if included directly in the dataset, can cause problem during training, e.g., if a dot of an i is missing then in some fonts it looks like 1 which can increase confusion between different characters during training.
+To handle this problem, all the words and characters which lie near a border are marked with a flag in their names.
+This allows to separate these words so that they can be handled separately if included in training.